ArtemisLabsOS/Artemis-dev-tool/README.md

 ## Install
 ### 1. Chrome store
 - Go to [Chrome Web Store](https://chrome.google.com/webstore/detail/project-artemis/gpncgocimlpojfgbphndpjgkkhdjhnpb?authuser=0);
-Simply go to the chrome web store and download:
-- Add to Chrome
+- Click Add to Chrome button

 ### 2. Working with actual code base
 - Fork the repo to your repositories
+- Clone the reposotory on to your local machine
 - build the project
 ```bash
 npm install